ChrisJohnsen/ISBN-Export-Tool/README.md

         node isbn-tool.js missing-ISBNS path/to/export.csv

-* Extract a list of ISBNs from shelved items.
+* Extract a list of ISBNs from items.

     Lists of ISBNs can be imported by some library interfaces.
 Doing so can let you review which books from your exported data are available through a